wdv4758h/pypy-extradoc/blog/draft/revdb.rst

 bits of Python code.
 You also have new commands like "bnext" to go backwards.
 Most importantly, you can set *watchpoints*.
 More about that later.

+XXX CF: it's not clear to me what "doing any input/output from the debugger" means

 What you cannot do is do any input/output from the debugger.
 Indeed, the log file records all imports that were done and what the imported